stevef1uk/docker_for_rpi/README.md

 DISCLAIMER:  warranties, whether express or implied, including, without limitation, any implied warranties or fitness for a particular purpose are not provided.
 Use of anything in this repository is entirely at your own risk.

-I wrote a blog which pulled together existing blogs together which explains how I produced the rasbian kernet for docker: http://stevef1uk.blogspot.co.uk/2014/06/how-to-run-docker-on-raspberry-pi.html
+I wrote a blog which pulled together existing blogs which explain how I produced the rasbian kernel for docker: http://stevef1uk.blogspot.co.uk/2014/06/how-to-run-docker-on-raspberry-pi.html

 I also wrote one on how to cross compile the linux kernel for the RPI from a Mac: http://stevef1uk.blogspot.co.uk/2014/06/here-be-dragons-how-to-cross-compile.html